Selected Projects

 Associated publications:

-Luxton, D. D. & Watson, E. (Accepted Paper).
-Psychosocial and Psychological Implications of Super Disruptive AI: Public Health Implications and Recommendations.
-Stanford Existential Risks Conference.
+Luxton, D. D., Watson, E. (2023).
+Psychological and Psychosocial Consequences of Super Disruptive A.I.: Public Health Implications and Recommendations.
+Proceedings of the Stanford Existential Risk Conference 2023. https://doi.org/10.25740/mg941vt9619

 Global Pandemic Health Technologies and Ethics